Medication Search - Serevent

 Print

-How does the Serevent medication work?
+How does Serevent work?
 What will it do for me?

 Salmeterol belongs to the class of medications called long-acting bronchodilators.
 It is used for the treatment of asthma.
 It works by opening the airways and making breathing easier.
 It is used for people 4 years of age and older who are also using inhaled corticosteroids to treat their asthma.
 These people still experience breakthrough asthma symptoms (coughing, wheezing, tightening of the airways) and require regular use of a short-acting bronchodilator such as salbutamol, terbutaline, or fenoterol.